bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 The Doctrine of Addai (or Teaching of Addai) is a Syriac text written in the 4th or early 5th century.
 It has several anachronisms, which draw some doubt on its authenticity.[^ramelli-2017]

-The document describes the interactions of Addai the Apostile (one of the 70 "extended" disciples of Jesus) with King Abgar V of Edessa, who reigned from about 33 to 50 AD.
+The document describes the interactions of Addai the Apostle (one of the 70 "extended" disciples of Jesus) with King Abgar V of Edessa, who reigned from about 33 to 50 AD.
 In one part, King Abgar V had his servant Hannan send a letter to Jesus, inviting him to come to Edessa to heal Abgar of a sickness:

 > And when I heard of these great wonders which Thou doest, I decided in my mind that either Thou art God, who hast come down from heaven and doest these things, or Thou art the Son of God, who doest all these things.
 Therefore, I have written to request of Thee to come to me who adore Thee, and to heal the disease which I have, as I believe in Thee.[^addai-400]